North Stonington, Connecticut: Colonial era and Revolutionary War: 1670s–1770s

 The reluctance of settlers to walk the great distance every Sunday to the Road Church in Stonington led to the establishment of a northern Congregational society in 1717, in which the northern part of Stonington aimed to build its own meeting house.
 This "North Society" defined a boundary line that is identical to the border today between North Stonington and Stonington, although disagreements lasted until 1723 concerning this line and the location of the northern meeting house, requiring the colonial assembly's intervention several times.
 In 1724, North Stonington gained its name by decree of the Connecticut Assembly.
 A church was finally erected in 1727 located on a knoll at the junction of Wyassup and Reutemann roads.
 It gained a permanent minister in 1731, when the Rev. Joseph Fish arrived, newly ordained from Harvard; he served until his death at 76 in 1781.
 This meeting house stood for about a century and became known as the "Black Church", perhaps because its board walls were never painted and became dark with age.

 The Great Awakening swept through the American colonies in the early- to mid-1740s.
 One of the main results of this revivalist movement was the rapid growth of the Baptist Church in America, and North Stonington became a bastion of this denomination in Connecticut.
 Much of the congregation for this church came from Rev. Fish's flock, and the new Baptists established their own meeting house in 1743.
-This was the first Baptist church for both Stonington and North Stonington; today it is located at Pendleton Hill in the town's northeastern corner, but the original building sat a short distance to the south.
-A stone marker is now at the site.
+This was the first Baptist church for both Stonington and North Stonington.
+The original building sat a couple miles south of the 1830 church atop Pendleton Hill on land donated by Luther Palmer in the town's northeastern corner.
+A stone marker is at the site of the original church.

 Turmoil within Rev. Fish's congregation culminated in the departure of another group that formed a "Strict Congregationalist Church" in 1746 more than a mile west of the Village.
 This schism was deeply traumatic for the Rev. Fish, who later wrote that the "order of families as well as of churches and religious families, is vilely broke, dissolved and lost… the reins of government are thrown upon the neck, and nothing but anarchy and confusion reigns."
 During 1817–1827, the Congregationalist and Strict Congregationalist churches reunited and built a common church, which is the current location of the town's Congregational Church.

 The establishment of the other two Baptist churches was considerably less dramatic.
 The Rev. Waite Palmer organized the Second Baptist Church in 1765, located at the intersection of Pendleton Hill Road and Stillman Road.
 The third Baptist Church was established in 1828 to serve the rapidly growing population of millworkers in the village of North Stonington.